-There was no Fragile X website or Facebook group, and only a handful of scientists were studying Fragile X. There was no hope.
-The US government was spending just $30,000 per year to find a cure!
+There was no Fragile X website or Facebook group then, and just a handful of scientists were studying Fragile X. There was no hope.
+The US government was spending only $30,000 per year to find a cure!

-Fragile X research is still drastically underfunded, considering its high prevalence, prospects for a cure, and the promise that this research holds for advancing understanding of other disorders like autism, Alzheimer’s disease, and X-linked developmental disabilities.
+Fragile X research is drastically underfunded, considering its high prevalence, prospects for a cure, and the promise that this research holds for advancing understanding of other disorders like autism, Alzheimer’s disease, and X-linked developmental disabilities.